ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/elasticsearch.markdown

   `loadToOrders(obj);`
   `loadTo('Orders', obj);`

+{INFO: }

+ * The target name `'Orders'` in this syntax is **not** a variable and **cannot** be used as one: it is simply a string literal of the target's name.
-Passing index names as arguments allows the usage of names that include symbols like `-` and `.`.
-This is an advantage over the standard `loadToOrders` syntax, that does not allow the passing of such characters because they are invalid in the name of a JS function.
+ * Separating the target name from the `loadTo` command makes it possible to include symbols like `-` and `.` in target names.
+This is not possible when the standard `loadToOrders` syntax is used because including special characters in the name of a JS function turns it invalid.
+{INFO/}
+{NOTE/}

 {PANEL/}